Analysis: Google's Starline shows the potential and danger of 3D chat | ExBulletin

 LEAPS IN TECH

 However, not everyone is betting on 3D.
-Alagu Periyannan, co-founder and vice president of BlueJeans, owned by Verizon Communications Inc, said users need an easier way to engage in creative ad hoc conversations and require specialized hardware in custom offices.
-Said that it does not require coordinated dialogue.
+Alagu Periyannan, co-founder and vice president of BlueJeans (VZ.N), owned by Verizon Communications Inc, said users “need an easier way to engage in extraordinary conversations that foster creativity and are custom made.
+It doesn’t require coordinated dialogue that requires specialized hardware in the office. ” .. “

-In March, Microsoft released Mesh, a software kit for developing immersive apps that work on a wide variety of devices, including HoloLens headsets.
+In March, Microsoft released Mesh, a software kit for companies to develop immersive apps that work on different types of devices, including HoloLens headsets.
 Meshes allow you to configure 3D displays for workplace collaboration in virtual designs or documents.

-Last year, Zoom Video Communications Inc, Cisco, and Microsoft saw a surge in sales of conferencing tools due to telecommuting, and demand is expected to remain strong as companies adopt hybrid work plans over the long term.
+Last year, telecommuting at Zoom Video Communications Inc (ZM.O), Cisco, and Microsoft saw a surge in conferencing tool sales, and demand is expected to remain strong as companies adopt hybrid work plans over the long term. ..

-Google employees who lead Starline’s efforts previously worked on virtual reality headsets such as Cardboard and Daydream, but these have been discontinued in recent months after struggling to find viewers.
-It was.
+Google employees who lead Starline’s efforts previously worked on the company’s virtual reality headsets such as Cardboard and Daydream, but these have been discontinued in the last few months after struggling to find viewers. it was done.

 As currently being introduced, Starline has the potential to be useful in healthcare.
 Gregorij Kurillo, a research engineer at the University of California, San Francisco, said Starline allows clinic patients to meet with distant professionals without having to travel.